 - Remove Anonymous Events after: Determines how many days to wait before removing events triggered by people without a name attribute.
 Floating point numbers are valid.
-If this value is set to zero, then anonymous events won't be automatically removed. - Remove Known Identity Events after: Determines how many days to wait before removing non-anonymous events.
+If this value is set to zero, then all anonymous events will automatically be removed after a couple seconds. - Remove Known Identity Events after: Determines how many days to wait before removing non-anonymous events.
 Floating point numbers are valid.
-If this value is set to zero, then non-anonymous events won't be automatically removed.
+If this value is set to zero, then all non-anonymous events will automatically be removed after a couple seconds.